 Allstate’s Auto Repair Claims Process

-Allstate tries to make the claims process simple.
-They offer online claim submission or a customer service reporting line.
-Once your claim is filed, they assign it a claim number that is useful in tracking your claim through the system.
+Allstate tries to make the auto repair claims process as simple as possible.
+They offer online claim submission and a customer service reporting line.
+Once your claim is filed, they assign it a claim number that can be used to track your claim through the system.

-Assessing the damage is the first step.
+Assessing the damage to your vehicle is the first step of this process.
 Allstate offers guidance through this as you obtain repair estimates for your vehicle.
 Then they will evaluate your estimate and notify you when your claim receives approval or denial.

-If you have physical injuries and Allstate denied your claim, you should file a request to appeal the decision immediately.
-It is also helpful to discuss your accident with a law firm specializing in car accidents and personal injury.
+If you’ve suffered injuries and losses in an accident and Allstate denied your claim, you should file a request to appeal the decision immediately.
+You’ll also want to discuss your claim with a trusted attorney who has experience with the Allstate appeals process.

-At Laborde Earles Injury Lawyers, our team understands car accidents, insurance policies, and how to get the best results when filing an accident claim appeal.
-We know how important it is for you to receive proper medical treatment and follow-up care.
-Contact our team to receive your free case evaluation and assistance filing your appeal with Allstate.
+At Laborde Earles, our team understands car accidents, insurance company policies, and how to get the best results when filing an accident claim appeal.
+We know how important it is for you to receive proper medical treatment and follow-up care after a crash.
+Contact our team to schedule a free consultation and learn more about what to do if your car accident claim is denied by Allstate.